What is a Trust Account?

 #2 – Appointment of a Trustee

-Generally, a trust department in law firms or bank serves as trustees.
+Generally, a trust department in law firms or banks serves as trustees.
 In case one is appointing an individual as a trustee then that person should be capable enough to understand the nature of trust and perform his duties efficiently.

 #3 – Determination of Assets

-The third step is the determination of the assets which a person wants to get placed in trust.
+The third step is the determination of the assets in which a person wants to get placed in a trust.
 There are few assets such as bank accounts, cars, stock, a real estate whose legal title should be changed in the name of a trustee as the trustee is the legal owner of trust property.

 Few assets like jewelry and art don’t have any legal title and in such case right in the asset must be transferred to the trustee.
 It is to be remembered that the powers of the trustee over the assets of the trust must be clearly stated in the trust documents.